Crusher (comics): Publication history

 The first Crusher first appeared in Thor #130 and was created by Stan Lee and Jack Kirby.

 The second Crusher first appeared in Tales of Suspense #91 (July 1967), and was created by Stan Lee and Gene Colan.
 The character died in his second appearance in Iron Man #6 and his body later appeared in Daredevil #119 (March 1975).

-The third Crusher first appeared in Daredevil #119 (March 1975), and was created by Tony Isabella and Bob Brown.
+The third Crusher first appeared in Daredevil #119 (March 1975), and was created by Jenny Blake Isabella and Bob Brown.
 The character died in the same issue.

 Fictional character biography

 Servant of Pluto

-In an effort to free Hercules from Pluto's thrawl, Thor fought his way through the forces of Pluto.
-Pluto sent Crusher to fight against Thor.
-As no opponent had broken free from Crusher's grasp before, Thor was the first to do so and sent Crusher flying.
-Pluto released Hercules from his thrall to prevent Thor from shattering the Greek underworld.
+In an effort to free Hercules from Pluto's thrawl, Thor battles his way through the forces of Pluto.
+Pluto sends Crusher to fight against Thor.
+As no opponent had broken free from Crusher's grasp before, Thor is the first to do so and sends Crusher flying.
+Pluto releases Hercules from his thrall to prevent Thor from shattering the Greek underworld.